lifemikey/objectstorage-swift/connect-object-storage-using-s3ql.md

    ```
    {:pre}

-3. Open the newly created file using your favorite editor and add the following information:
+3. Open the newly created file by using your favorite editor and add the following information:
    ```
    [swift]
    backend-login: